smapiot/piral/src/tooling/piral-cli/README.md

 The resolution for plugins is as follows:

-1. Take the plugins from the local project (`piral-cli` must be installed / run locally)
+1. Take the plugins from the local project (`piral-cli` must be installed/run locally)
 2. Take the plugins from the global modules

 Plugins are never loaded twice.
 Local versions have precedence.